Deb-roop/Design-and-Implementation-of-3-Digit-Random-Number-Generator-/README.md

-# 3-Digit Random Number Generator (Digital Lottery Machine)
+# 3-Digit Random Number Generator (Digital Lottery Machine + Counter )

 This project was developed as part of the **2nd Year, 1st Semester Digital Electronics and Logic Circuit Laboratory (ECE 2104) Open Ended Project** at Khulna University of Engineering & Technology (KUET).